 - OptomCAS Application

-Applicants are required to submit online applications and application fees to OptomCAS by April 1st, 2014.
+Applicants are required to submit online applications and application fees to OptomCAS by April 1st, 2015.
 In addition to the online application and application fees, an applicant must forward to OptomCAS official transcripts from all colleges and universities attended by the April 1 date.
 OptomCAS will begin the verification process as official transcripts are received, however an application will not be considered complete until all official transcripts are received.
-(Students who have taken coursework and/or earned a degree from a foreign institution must also submit a course-by-course evaluation of their transcript from an OptomCAS- approved evaluation service.)

 - Optometry Admission Test (OAT)

 Applicants must arrange for scores from the OAT to be sent directly to Midwestern University.
 Only test scores received directly from the testing agency will be accepted.
 OAT scores must be earned no more than 5 years prior to the planned enrollment year.
 This examination includes questions on biology, general chemistry, organic chemistry, physics, quantitative reasoning and reading comprehension.
 The test can be taken at numerous centers in the United States, Canada, and Puerto Rico.
 An examinee may take the examination up to four times during the year.
 Additional information on the OAT may be found at www.opted.org or in writing to:

 Applicants must submit two letters of recommendation from professionals to OptomCAS (www.optomcas.org).
 One letter must be from a practicing optometrist.
 The other letter must be from a prehealth advisor, a science professor, an employer, or extracurricular activity advisor.
 Letters of recommendation from relatives, personal and/or family friends are not acceptable.